 - rnetboot Initiate a network boot request on one or more cluster nodes. - rpower Boots, resets, powers on and off, and queries node hardware, and devices.

 2.12 Remote console support

 You can open a remote console using the xCAT rcons command.
 This command requires that you have conserver installed and configured.

-To configure conserver:
+To configure conserver, run the xCAT command: